Suggestions for CDs Who Are Bisexual or Homosexual

 homosexual behavior.
 The most important point here is that

-homosexual behavior is becoming more acceptable in the
+homosexual behavior has become more acceptable in the U.S.

-U.S. Indeed, public acceptance is greater than ever
+Indeed, public acceptance is greater than ever before; and public

 Euphemisms are less commonly used, however, by LGBT persons, which is a benefit — calling it what it really is helps to promote the acceptance we want.
 The LGBT alliance benefits crossdressers, among others.
 What kinds of others?
 Well, the so-called “gender binary” (see above right) probably describes about 72% of humanity; however, the other 28% deviate in sexual orientation and/or in gender identity.
 In my opinion, we should seek to be our own true selves; and, in addition, we should support the others in that 28%.

 There is very little difference between homosexual behavior and heterosexual behavior.
 Essentually identical acts occur in both.
 A man who gives blowjobs and a woman who gives blowjobs are doing the same thing, as are a man who gives cunnilingus and a woman who gives cunnilingus.
 The physical acts are the same.
 The two differ mainly in how the people involved feel while engaging in sexual behavior, and in how they feel in its aftermath.
 The feelings induced by sexual activity are largely a consequence of genetics, not arbitrary choice.

 Of course, people cannot know how they would feel unless they do a certain amount of experimentation.
 In a book entitled Sex and Human Loving, written by William Masters, Virginia Johnson, and Robert Kolodny, the authors wrote that, according to research, “… 35 percent of the girls and 52 percent of the boys reported some homosexual play” (page 129).
 People are curious.
 They might enjoy what they did, or they might not.